R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 [`callEnclave`](api/-conclave%20-core/com.r3.conclave.host/-enclave-host/call-enclave.html) or
 [`deliverMail`](api/-conclave%20-core/com.r3.conclave.host/-enclave-host/deliver-mail.html) call.

-When the enclave has starts, the host logs the [enclave's attestation report](api/-conclave%20-core/com.r3.conclave.host/-enclave-host/get-enclave-instance-info.html) to the console.
+When the enclave starts, the host logs the
+[enclave's attestation report](api/-conclave%20-core/com.r3.conclave.host/-enclave-host/get-enclave-instance-info.html)
+to the console.
 You can use these logs for debugging and choosing the enclave constraint when running the client.